apophizzz/BIG-SherLog/README.md

 __Congratulations, from now on you can enjoy simple runtime debugging with _SherLog_!__

- __*Caution: As for now, it will be exlpained how to setup and use _SherLog_ in an __JBoss AS 7 environment.
+ __*Caution: As for now, it will be exlpained how to setup and use _SherLog_ in a JBoss AS 7 environment.
 Further documentation for Tomcat etc. will follow soon.__